Illustration of a Gripper TBM, which also provides a view of the interior with a stone wall in the background.

 Control made to measure

-The gripper unit also helps to control the TBM.
-The main beam is positioned in the center of the machine.
-The beam is moved vertically and horizontally using the hydraulic cylinders in the area of the gripper unit.
-This allows for precise control.
-The current position of the TBM is permanently monitored and adjusted to the specified alignment if necessary.
+The gripper unit is also used to steer the TBM.
+The sliding main beam is located in the center of the machine.
+It is moved vertically and horizontally using the hydraulic cylinders in the area of the gripper unit.
+This enables precise control.
+The current position of the TBM is permanently monitored by a gripper-specific navigation system.
+The direction of the TBM can be adapted accordingly to the specified alignment.

 Operating principle at a glance:

-Buckets, muck chutes and muck ring provide for an efficient removal of the excavated material onto a center belt conveyor
+Buckets, chutes and muck ring ensure efficient removal of the cuttings onto a central belt conveyor.

-Hydraulic thrust cylinders brace against the gripper shoes and push the cutterhead forward
+Hydraulic thrust cylinders brace themselves against the gripper shoes and push the cutterhead forward.

-Gripper TBMs are open-mode tunnel boring machines and do not have a closed shield skin.
-Therefore, the tunnelling performance depends on the time required to secure the rock.
-In difficult geological formations, Herrenknecht Gripper TBMs allow for comprehensive measures to temporarily secure the rock right behind the cutterhead.
-In the so-called L1* working area, securing is mainly achieved using rock anchors, steel mats and steel arches.
-Probing and, if necessary, soil conditioning ahead of the machine are possible using additional drilling rigs.
-Water escaping from the rock is pumped away via a drainage system in the invert section of the machine.
-The excavated tunnel diameter is permanently supported with shotcrete in the back-up area.
-All necessary supply facilities are installed there.
-This often includes, in addition to the installation of permanent shotcrete, the installation of invert segments.
+Gripper TBMs are open tunnelling machines and do not have a closed shield skin.
+Consequently, advance rates depend decisively on the time required for the necessary rock support measures.
+In difficult geological formations, with Herrenknecht Gripper TBMs, comprehensive measures for temporary rock support right behind the cutterhead are possible.
+In this so-called L1 working area, support is mainly provided with rock anchors, steel mesh and steel ring beams.
+Additional drilling equipment can be used for preliminary exploration and, where appropriate, soil conditioning.
+Water escaping from the rock is pumped out via a dewatering system in the invert area of the machine.
+Permanent support for the excavated tunnel cross section is provided in the back-up area (L2) with shotcrete.
+All the necessary supply equipment is installed there.
+In addition to the application of permanent shotcrete, this often also includes the installation of the invert segments.

 Special solutions for smaller diameters

 Gripper TBMs are real hard rock specialists.
-They achieve very high advance rates in stable rock formations at low operating costs.
-Thus, they can excavate even very long tunnelling sections like the Gotthard Base Tunnel quickly and successfully.
+In stable rock formations, they achieve very high advance rates at low operating costs.
+This means that even the longest tunnels, such as the Gotthard Base Tunnel, can be driven quickly and successfully.

 Still got questions?